ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     configurable string healthcareBackend = "http://localhost:9090/healthcare";
     ```

-4. Generate the record corresponding to the payload from the backend service using the ["Paste JSON as record"](https://wso2.com/ballerina/vscode/docs/references/convert-json-to-records/#via-the-command-palette) VS Code command by providing a sample of the expected JSON payload.
+4. Generate a record type corresponding to the payload from the backend service using the ["Paste JSON as record"](https://wso2.com/ballerina/vscode/docs/references/convert-json-to-records/#via-the-command-palette) VS Code command by providing a sample of the expected JSON payload.

     The payload from the backend service will be an array of JSON objects, where each JSON object will be similar to the following.